joatmon08/hashicorp-stack-demoapp/README.md

 1. Choose "Version control workflow".
 1. Connect to GitHub.
 1. Choose your fork of this repository.
-1. Name the workpsace `vault-consul`.
+1. Name the workspace `vault-consul`.
 1. Select the "Advanced Options" dropdown.
 1. Use the working directory `vault/consul`.
 1. Select "Create workspace".